hapina/GraphDBTest/README.md

 * `$ inv install -d orientdb` - install OrientDB

 #### Note:
-Read the logs, some database can have its own requirements.
+Read the logs, some databases can have its own requirements.
 For example way to start database server.

 ## Prepare experiments configuration:
 There are some experiments prepared for use.

-However you can modify them or create new experiments.
+However you can modify them or even create whole new experiment sets.
-All configuration file for setting experiment must be in `GraphDBTest/config/` directory.
+All the configuration files for experiment setting must be placed in the `GraphDBTest/config/` directory.
-#### The mandatory parameters for all types of experiments are:
+#### The mandatory parameters for any experiment are:
 * `experiment_type` - can have these values:
   * `select` - a gremlin query
   * `insert` - a gremlin insert command
   * `delete` - a gremlin delete command
   * `import` and `export` - import and export database using JSON
   * `create` and `drop` - create and drop database
-* `db_name` - database name `MovieDatabase`
+* `db_name` - database name, ie. `MovieDatabase`

 ## Run all experiments:
-You can run all of experiments from `/config` directory with particular database or all of databases that you installed before.
+You can run all the experiments predefined in the `/config` directory with particular database or all of the databases that you have installed.
 * `$ invoke test --database <database>` or `$ inv test -d <database>`
 * `$ invoke --help test` - more info
 #### Example:
 * `$ inv test` - for all databases
-* `$ inv test -d orientdb` - all tests only for OrientDB
+* `$ inv test -d orientdb` - will run the tests only for OrientDB

 ## Generate CSV file:
-Generate reports about testing to CSV file.
-There is prepared default report which you can modify adding more conditions or you can prepare your own report.
+Generate reports about the testing to CSV file.
+You can modify the output of the report by adding more conditions or you can create your own report instead of the default one.
-* `$ invoke csv --database <database> --experiment <experiment> --command <experiment_type> --fileName <file>` - default report with more conditions
+* `$ invoke csv --database <database> --experiment <experiment> --command <experiment_type> --fileName <file>` - default report with more conditions added
 * `$ invoke csv --query <query> --fileName <file>` - your own report
 * `$ invoke --help csv` - more info
 #### Example:
-* `$ inv csv` - generate full default report to default fileName
+* `$ inv csv` - generate default report with timestamp based name
-* `$ inv csv -q "select * from experiment"` - generate your own report to default fileName
+* `$ inv csv -q "select * from experiment" -f /path/report_OrientDB.csv` - generate your own report into the given directory
 #### Note:
-Notice the SQL command is used without semicolon.
+Notice that SQL command is used without the semicolon.

 ## Generate a charts to PNG file:
-Generate a interesting charts from testing of graph database.
-You can generate all default charts to default or choose what you want.
+Generate interesting charts from the testing of the graph databases.
+You can generate all of them or choose the exact database, location or command type.
 * `$ invoke png --database <database> --command <experiment_type> --fileName <file>`
 * `$ invoke --help png` - more info
 #### Example:
-* `$ inv png` - all default charts generate to default fileName
+* `$ inv png` - all default charts are generated to default location with timestamp based name
-* `$ inv png -d orientdb -c select -f /path/fig.png` - generate select chart only for orientdb to defined file
+* `$ inv png -d orientdb -c select -f /path/fig.png` - generates chart with select type command used only for orientdb to defined filee

 ## Run only one experiment and debug mode
-If you want run olny one experiment defined in `config` you can use `invoke --help start` for more info.
+If you want to run only one experiment defined in `/config` you can use `invoke --help start` for more info.
 There is also debug mode - `invoke --help debug` for more info.

 ## Clean environment